Chapter 37, Tiff, Tat, Lovers Spats

 "I’m a good wife!
-Better than what you got!"
+Better than what you have got!"

-I grabbed my purse and walked out leaving everything and was out of the parking lot before he could dress and chase after me, if he ever did.
-The next day I didn't answer the phone to ensure not taking his call.
-I knew he was calling as the phone would ring and ring and then repeat itself.
+I grabbed my purse, walked out, left everything and was out of the parking lot before he could dress and chase after me, if he did.
+The next day I didn't answer the repeatedly ringing phone at noon.

 A day later I answered but was still smarting over his attempt to put me down like he did his wife.
 He kept wooing and apologizing.
 His ego couldn’t take the jab of being walked out on.
 If the relationship was going to end it had to be by him.
-After sweet talking me I agreed to meet him, if he stopped acting stupid.
-Once in the hotel room I let him assuage my anger with sweet words and courteous deportment, great efforts for him.
+After sweet-talking me, I agreed to meet him, if he stopped acting derogatory toward me.
+Once in the hotel room, I let him assuage my anger with sweet words and courteous deportment, great efforts for him.